 How To Wear A Wedding Ring And Band

 The day you get married, if you’re like most people, you add a wedding band to your engagement ring.
 Do you know how you’ll wear it?
 If you thought there was only one place to set your ring, read on.
 Believe it or not, there are a few questions to consider when thinking through the options.
 Will you wear both rings together or separate, for example?
-Should you put the engagement ring on top or the wedding band on top?
+Should you put the diamond engagement ring on top or the wedding band on top?
 What’s proper, and where is there some room for creativity?
-To help you think through the basics of WEDDING RING tradition and style, here are a few details to keep in mind.
+To help you think through the basics of wedding ring tradition and style, here are a few details to keep in mind.

 Tradition Before the Wedding